Fitted Wardrobes Cost

 FAQs

-A fitted wardrobe is a structure that is fixed to your walls and floor, instead of the more standard freestanding cabinet.
+A fitted wardrobe is a structure that is fixed to your walls and floor instead of the more standard freestanding cabinet.
 They look much neater, make better use of space and generally offer far more storage space than any freestanding wardrobe.

-As fitted wardrobes are customised to the space you have available; you don't need much space at all.
+As fitted wardrobes are customised to the space you have available, you don't need much space at all.
 If you can fit a freestanding wardrobe in the room, you'll be able to install a fitted wardrobe.

 Many people add shelves, rails and drawers into their fitted wardrobe system, but you can get quite inventive when it comes to customisation.
-Some people have actually implemented TV units into their fitted wardrobes so they can shut the doors on it when not in use.
+Some people have actually implemented TV units into their fitted wardrobes so they can shut the doors on them when not in use.
 This makes the room look much tidier and neater.

 Yes.
 If you need electrical sockets or ports in your fitted wardrobe for any reason, an electrician will be able to install these either in the space before it's fitted, or once the cabinet has been installed.